WebAssembly/design/Semantics.md

 change.
 It is a validation error to use these operators on non-shared linear memory.

-The wait operators take three operands: a linear memory index, an expected value, and a relative timeout in milliseconds.
+The wait operators take three operands: a linear memory index, an expected value, and a relative timeout in milliseconds as an f64.
+The timeout must be non-negative, and can also be positive infinity.
+If the timeout is positive infinity then the timeout will never expire.

 The wait operation begins by performing an atomic load from the given memory index.
 If the loaded value is not equal to the expected value, the operator returns 1 ("not-equal").
 If the values are equal, the thread is suspended.
 If the thread is woken (by execution of the corresponding "wake" operator on another thread), the wait operator returns 0 ("ok").
 If the timeout expires before another thread wakes this one, this operator returns 2 ("timed-out").

 | Value | Description |
 | ---- | ---- |
 | 0 | "ok", woken by another thread |
 | 1 | "not-equal", the loaded value did not match the expected value |
 | 2 | "timed-out", not woken by another thread before timeout expired |

-The timeout must be non-negative, and can also be positive infinity.
-If the timeout is positive infinity then the timeout will never expire.

   * `i32.wait`: load i32 value, compare to expected, and wait for `i32.wake` at same memory index
   * `i64.wait`: load i64 value, compare to expected, and wait for `i64.wake` at same memory index